tharpie/config-repo/README.md

-# config-repo
+# config_repo

+## What is it?
-Repo for different cli configurations for different situations
+1. Repo for different cli configurations for different situations